likhity/asu-course-tracker/README.md

 A way to track any course at ASU and get a text message sent to you whenever the number of seats for a course changes.

+Now built as a React Native app with a .NET Core backend.

+Will be available for download soon.

 ## Story

 I really wanted a good teacher for my CSE310: Data Structures and Algorithms course at ASU because it is a very important course.